Assets and Liabilities

 Includes payables like taxes, overdrafts, creditors and borrowings.

-Further, liabilities are divided into 4 separate categories as per their function, namely –
+Further, liabilities are divided into more separate categories as per their function, namely –

-Relationship between Assets and Liabilities – A Glance through Financial Ratios
+Relationship between Assets and Liabilities through Financial Ratios

-Typically, a fine-tuning between the proportion of total assets and liabilities is a necessity for maintaining a company’s profitability.
+Typically, fine-tuning the proportion of total assets and liabilities is a necessity for maintaining a company’s profitability.

 It helps to analyze the company’s ability to manage its external and internal liabilities as well as how readily it can convert assets into cash equivalent.
 It also help figure out the liquidity ratio of a particular business venture.